An Ideal Husband

 Robyn Bull

 Robyn first caught the theatre bug at the age of five, playing Gretel in her school play—and she hasn’t looked back since.
-Fast forward twenty years, she found her way to Dolphin Theatre, auditioning for her first production and soon taking on the role of Puti in The Secret Lives of Seriously Old People.
+Fast forward twenty years and she found her way to Dolphin Theatre where she remains a key creative force, having recently portrayed the role of Puti in The Secret Lives Of Extremely Old People.

 Over the years, Robyn has worn many hats at Dolphin, including Stage Manager, Set Designer, and Director.
 In 2020, she was honoured with Dolphin’s inaugural Best Director award for her work on At the Sign of the Crippled Harlequin.